lynx-x-ray-observatory/soxs/doc/source/users_guide/background.rst

 0.5-2 keV band in the :math:`7.63 \times 10^{-22} - 1.0 \times 10^{-13}~\rm{erg}~\rm{s}^{-1}~\rm{cm}^{-2}`
 range.

-Each point source is given a power-law spectrum with a spectral index :math:`\alpha = -1.2`, which is absorbed by foreground Galactic neutral hydrogen assuming a neutral hydrogen column of :math:`n_H = 5 \times 10^{20}~\rm{cm}^{-2}`.
+Each point source is given a power-law spectrum.
+Galaxies are assumed to have a spectral index of :math:`\alpha = 2.0`.
+The spectral indices of AGN sources are drawn from a fit to the spectral index distribution of sources given in Figure 13a of `Hickox & Markevitch 2006 <http://adsabs.harvard.edu/abs/2006ApJ...645...95H>`_.
+Sources are absorbed by foreground Galactic neutral hydrogen assuming a neutral hydrogen column of :math:`n_H = 5 \times 10^{20}~\rm{cm}^{-2}`.
 The position of each point source is uniformly randomly distributed within the field of view.

-Though a point-source population is automatically created as a background component when an observation is simulated, one can also create a SIMPUT catalog of point sources using the same machinery.
+Though a point-source population is automatically created as a background component when an observation is simulated, one can also create a SIMPUT catalog of point sources using the same machinery, with the ability more finely control the input parameters of the model.
 For more information, see :ref:`point-source-catalog`.

 Instrumental Background
 -----------------------